 From 1934 to 1979 Camp Sinawa operations and maintenance costs were provided thru local Boy and Girl Scout Troop fundraisers.

 During the period of 1979 – 1982 the Manitowoc/Two Rivers YMCA sponsored the costs associated with Camp Sinawa .

 From 1983 – 1987 the activities at Camp Sinawa came to a near standstill.
 The facility was almost doomed.

-In 1987 a local Pigeon Lake group was formed to oversee the operations of Camp Sinawa.
+In 1987 a local Pigeon Lake group was formed as a fundraiser for Camp Sinawa.
 This group was called Friends of Sinawa and included local people as well as people from other states who had an interest in the Pigeon Lake facility.
 This group soon grew to over 300 people.
 The membership donations and monies received from Fundraisers, donors and other interested businesses and groups provide some of the funds needed to operate and improve the camp.

 In 1995 the present Floating Pier System was installed.

 In 1997 the stairwell leading to the Pigeon Lake shoreline was constructed.

 During 1987 thru the present the following buildings have been either contructed and or refurbished: